 Why It’s Better Together: a Stronger Interior Design Industry

-- If they’re looking to hire an interior designer, they know what competency to look for.
+- If they’re looking to hire an interior designer, they know who has demonstrated competency.

-- They know they're working with designers who use the latest information about health, safety, and welfare.
+- They know they're working with designers who use the latest health, safety, and welfare information.

-- By creating accountability, it also offers consumers legal recourse against negligent or unethical designers.
+- By creating accountability, also offers consumers legal recourse against negligent or unethical designers.

 Why supporting interior design legislation matters